Automattic/wp-calypso/client/extensions/woocommerce/state/ui/orders/README.md

 UI Orders
 =========

 This module is used to manage state for the UI of the orders sections.
-This includes which filters are in effect for the list view.
+This includes which filters are in effect for the list view, and tracking any edits or new orders.

 ## Actions